About Us

 Terran Kirksey

-Terran Kirksey is the climate science communications manager involved with climate science outreach to the public and media via our Climate Signals program.
+Terran Kirksey is a senior communications manager involved with multiple communications initiatives at Climate Nexus including climate science outreach to the public and media via our Climate Signals program.

 Prior to joining Climate Nexus, Terran amassed a decade of science communications experience as a broadcast meteorologist, working in several regions of the country.